What is gamification in Manufacturing?

 Gamiﬁcation is still most common in the domain of education.
 A good general overview of educational games and the use of gamiﬁcation in the educational domain is already well researched and used.
 A meta-analysis on the effectiveness of game-based learning provides strong empirical evidence for their usefulness.
 Most of the studies show positive results.
 Gamification is often used in serious games for professional education, often connected to different Universities.
 Virtual Reality (VR) environments are good examples used in manufacturing where factories are scanned and used to develop and train factory staff to increase productivity.
 With gamification, the level of staff motivation in onboarding and re-training programmes will increase significantly.
 But also in security programmes to create a safe working environment.

 Gamification and brand engagement

 Manufacturing jobs have been on the decline over the past few decades.
 This puts a strain on new and existing employees, because not only are they expected to do more and put out more with fewer people to help, but they also must ensure they aren’t sacrificing an imperative part of the business: quality.
 Getting the product out the door quickly is important, yes, but it also must be undamaged and error-free.
-To avoid that gamiﬁcation adds cognitive workload to a worker already challenged by high workload demands, studies show that if workers are feeling they will become observed or controlled, gamiﬁcation might not succeed, even if requirements are met.
-In spite of these special requirements, studies showed that the instructors are positive with strong interest too to add gamification to increase brand engagement.
-In manufacturing employment rights are traditionally handled with care, so changes have to be made carefully and with the right research and set-up when it comes to gamification design.
+To avoid that, gamiﬁcation adds a cognitive workload to a worker already challenged by high workload demands.
+Studies show that if workers are feeling they will become observed or controlled, gamiﬁcation might not succeed, even if requirements are met.
+In spite of these special requirements, studies still show that instructors are positive and show a strong interest in adding gamification to increase brand engagement.
+In manufacturing, employment rights are traditionally handled with care, so changes have to be made carefully and with the right research and set-up when it comes to gamification design.